alias454/zeek-formula/README.rst

 .. note::

-    The **FORMULA** file, contains informtion about the version of this formula, tested OS and OS families, and the minimum tested version of salt.
+    The ``FORMULA`` file, contains information about the version of this formula, tested OS and OS families, and the minimum tested version of salt.

     See the full `Salt Formulas installation and usage instructions
     <http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_.